-In fine blanking, the strip is held securely by the blank holder (guide-plate with V ring) which forces the metal sheet to stay completely flat while the part is being cut.
+In fine blanking, the strip is held securely by the blank holder (guide-plate with a V-shaped ring) which forces the metal sheet to stay completely flat while the part is being cut.

 The end result is that the produced part has right angles and very tight dimensional tolerances, excellent flatness, and with very little variation from part-to-part throughout long production runs.
-Fine blankling eliminates machining and reduces secondary operations.
+Fine blanking eliminates machining and reduces secondary operations.